vially/flust/CONTRIBUTING.md

 This project is cargo workspace with multiple targets.

-- `flust-winit` creates an event loop and a window and interfaces with the `flutter-engine` crate.
+- `flust-winit` creates an event loop and a window and interfaces with the `flust-engine` crate.

-- `flutter-engine` is the library that make flutter run.
+- `flust-engine` is the library that make flutter run.
 It provides a `MethodChannel` struct to iterop with flutter and dart.

     When an engine instance is run, a `platform_message_callback` is passed to